grantm/perl-libxml-by-example/CONTRIBUTING.md

 - **IMPORTANT**: by submitting a patch, you agree to allow the project owners to license your work under this [LICENSE](LICENSE.md)

+- Please add your name to the "Contributors" section in source/index.rst